Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 Depending on the point in the academic year when you withdraw, the University may recalculate the tuition fee due for the year.

 Students are only entitled to maintenance funding for the time they are studying.
 For the majority of students, funding will stop on the last day of attendance, even if your withdrawal is processed later than this.
 Student Finance will recalculate your funding entitlement for the year and issue a new entitlement letter.
-Depending on when you withdraw, this may mean that some of you maintenance grant and/or maintenance loan needs to be repaid.
+Depending on when you withdraw, this may mean that some of your maintenance grant and/or maintenance loan needs to be repaid.
 As long as there are no changes to your course, this will normally be deducted from the next grant or loan payment.

 Temporary withdrawal on health grounds